ncalc/ncalc/docs/articles/string_concatenation.md

 ﻿# String concatenation

-If the left or right values of expression are strings and <xref:NCalc.ExpressionOptions.StringConcat> option specified the result will be a string concatenation.
-Otherwise the arithmetic addition will be performed event with <xref:NCalc.ExpressionOptions.StringConcat> option specified.
+If the <xref:NCalc.ExpressionOptions.StringConcat> option specified the result will be a string concatenation.
+Otherwise it will try to perform an arithmetic addition if possible or if both values are strings then the result will be a string concatenation.

 ```c#
 try